apecloud/kubeblocks/docs/user_docs/installation/install-kbcli.md

 # Install kbcli

- You can install kbcli to an new Kubernetes cluster on both local and cloud environment.
+ You can install kbcli on both local and cloud environment.

 ## Environment preparation